-Tours Galore – With plenty of walking tours to explore this compact historical melting pot to tours discovery the wonders of a wee dram, separating your blends from your malts.
+Tours Galore – With plenty of walking tours to explore this compact historical melting pot to tours discovering the wonders of a “wee dram”, separating your blends from your malts.
 Edinburgh seems to have a ‘tour’ for most things Scottish.

-The Royal Mile – connects two royal residences of Edinburgh Castle with the Palace of Holroodhouse.
+The Royal Mile – connects two royal residences of Edinburgh Castle with the Palace of Holyroodhouse.
 A series of streets with narrow alleyways in what was once the thoroughfare of medieval Edinburgh.

 The Royal Botanical Garden Edinburgh – the second oldest in the UK, dating back to 1670.
 Best to visit in spring when the gardens are in full bloom, but a lovely year-round attraction for the green-fingered out there.